cyberforge1/chat-gpt-fine-tuning/README.md

 ## Project Overview
-A project that automates the training of a ChatGPT model with scripting and custom-generated data.
+A project that automates the training of a finely-tuned ChatGPT model with scripting and custom-generated data.
 Created with Python, Pandas, NumPy, and the OpenAI API.

 Find the training guide below:
 [https://platform.openai.com/docs/guides/fine-tuning](https://platform.openai.com/docs/guides/fine-tuning)